Optimal detection of sparse principal components in high dimension: Introduction

 Most of our analysis is performed in the model of sparse rank one perturbation for the covariance matrix of Gaussian random vectors.
-Nevertheless, our results are robust to variations around this model and we devote section~\ref{SEC:weak} to discuss various weaker assumptions under which our results still hold.
+Nevertheless, our results are robust to variations around this model, and we devote Section~\ref{SECweak} to discussing various weaker assumptions under which our results still hold.
 In particular, our results are more generally valid for sub-Gaussian observations and weaker notions of sparsity.
 We also study the case where the distance between the estimated and true covariance matrices is only controlled in sup-norm, with high probability.
 This setup encompasses biased estimators or adversarial noise.

 The rest of the paper is organized as follows.
-In section~\ref{SEC:pb}, we introduce the detection problem for sparse PCA.
-In section~\ref{SEC:RMT}, we discuss various links with probabilistic results on random matrix theory and more precisely, the asymptotic effect of a principal component on the spectrum of a Wishart matrix.
-Minimax detection levels are derived in section~\ref{SEC:main}, where in particular, we introduce a test based on spectral methods and derive the level at which it achieves detection of sparse principal components with high probability.
-This level is proved to be optimal in a minimax sense in section~\ref{SEC:low}.
-Unfortunately, this test cannot be computed efficiently and several relaxations are proposed in section~\ref{SEC:SDP}.
-For these convex methods, we derive suboptimal levels that also hold under various weaker assumptions for which they sometimes become optimal (section~\ref{SEC:weak}).
-Moreover, using arguments from computational complexity, we argue in section~\ref{SEC:CTLB}, that even under the strongest assumptions of this paper, they cannot be proved to be optimal.
-The numerical performance of our test and in particular its suboptimality, is illustrated in section~\ref{SEC:sim}. \\

-\textsc{Notation.} The space of $d \times d$ symmetric real matrices is denoted by $\Sy_d$.
-We write $Z \succeq 0$ whenever $Z$ is semidefinite positive.
+In Section~\ref{SECpb}, we introduce the detection problem for sparse PCA.
+In Section \ref{SECRMT}, we discuss various links with probabilistic results on random matrix theory and more precisely, the asymptotic effect of a principal component on the spectrum of a Wishart matrix.
+Minimax detection levels are derived in Section~\ref{SECmain}, where in particular, we introduce a test based on spectral methods and derive the level at which it achieves detection of sparse principal components with high probability.
+This level is proved to be optimal in a minimax sense in Section~\ref{SEClow}.
+Unfortunately, this test cannot be computed efficiently, and several relaxations are proposed in Section~\ref{SECSDP}.
+For these convex methods, we derive suboptimal levels that also hold under various weaker assumptions for which they sometimes become optimal (Section~\ref{SECweak}).
+Moreover, using arguments from computational complexity, we argue in Section~\ref{SECCTLB} that even under the strongest assumptions of this paper, these suboptimal levels are likely to be the best achievable by the efficient relaxations.
+Specifically, we show that proving better bounds for these methods would lead to a contradiction of the hidden clique conjecture, which is widely believed to be true.
+The numerical performance of our test and in particular its suboptimality, is illustrated in Section~\ref{SECsim}. \textsc{Notation.} The space of $d \times d$ symmetric real matrices is denoted by $\Sy_d$.
+We write $Z \succeq0$ whenever $Z$ is semidefinite positive.